FCPC teams need your help at B.O.B.S.!

 What is B.O.B.S.?

-B.O.B.S. is the combined effort of five different Christian denominations and churches: First Central Presbyterian Church, First Christian Church, First United Methodist Church, Heavenly Rest Episcopal Church, and Highland Church of Christ—all serving Abilenians in harmony and united purpose for 16 years.
+B.O.B.S. is the combined effort of five different Christian denominations and churches: First Central Presbyterian Church, First Christian Church, First United Methodist Church, Episcopal Church of the Heavenly Rest, and Highland Church of Christ—all serving Abilenians in harmony and united purpose since 1996.
 More than 125 volunteers drawn primarily from these five churches and numerous student volunteers from area universities keep B.O.B.S. running.